Git-With-Chris/EmotiScan/README.md

 ## Installation

-To set up EmotiScan on your local machine, follow these steps:
+To set up the EmotiScan App on your local machine, follow these steps:

 1. **Clone the repository**:
     ```bash